-IBNA- ‘Any Questions?’
-(2014), a book by Canadian author Marie-Louise Gay for 6-9 years children has been translated into Persian and is available to Iranian children.
+IBNA- The children book ‘Any Questions?'
+(2014) by Canadian author and illustrator Marie-Louise Gay has been published in Persian and is available to Iranian children.

-According to IBNA correspondent, the book which has also been illustrated by Gay herself has been translated into Persian by Mahboubeh Najafkhani and published by Iran’s Center for Intellectual Development of Children and Young Adults (ICIDCY) in 60 pages and 2500 copies.
+According to IBNA correspondent, the book has been translated into Persian by Mahboubeh Najafi and published by the press department of Iran’s Center for the Intellectual Development of Children and Young Adults.

 Many children want to know where stories come from and how a book is made.
-The picture book provides them with some delightfully inspiring answers though a fictional encounter between an author and some very curious children — together they collaborate on writing and illustrating a story.
+Marie-Louise Gay’s new picture book provides them with some delightfully inspiring answers though a fictional encounter between an author and some very curious children — together they collaborate on writing and illustrating a story.

 Marie-Louise Gay has scribbled, sketched, scrawled, doodled, penciled, collaged, and painted the words and pictures of a story-within-a-story that show how brilliant ideas creep up on you when you least expect it and how words sometimes float out of nowhere, asking to be written.